What's In A Name: An Identity Story

 In aromatherapy, rose carries the highest healing frequency.
 "Rose" is also the past tense of "rise," which means to grow, to go beyond - to metamorphose!
 It's a verb, which is really what we are - we're more process than product.
 The interface of the spiritual and the material is where we co-create, co-evolve.
 I feel a broader sense of kinship with all life as Amara Rose.

 Becoming Amara Rose was a gradual evolution, as I came home to the truth of who I am, and began to remember my purpose here on Earth.
 It was helpful to realize that my mother changed both her names.
-She claimed a new first name at adulthood, and changed her surname twice: once when she became an actress, and again when she married my Dad.
+She claimed a new first name at adulthood, and changed her surname twice: once as a fledgling actress, and again when she married my Dad.
 So in e/merging as Amara Rose, I'm following in my matrilineal footsteps.

 May my personal evolutionary adventure serve as spiritual sustenance, confirmation and celebration for your own life.
 Live Your Light!

-As a "midwife for the soul," Amara Rose offers life purpose coaching, talks, CDs, e-courses, playshops, retreats, and a FREE inspirational monthly newsletter, "What Shines."
+As a "midwife for the soul" Amara Rose offers life purpose coaching, talks, CDs, e-courses, playshops, and an inspirational monthly newsletter, "What Shines."
 Please visit LiveYourLight.com to learn more.
-Contact Amara at email@example.com, or call: 1-800-862-0157 within the USA.
+Contact Amara at firstname.lastname@example.org, or call: 1-800-862-0157 within the USA.

 Back to Read My Mind